hashicorp/terraform-provider-aws/website/docs/r/amplify_webhook.html.markdown

 ## Import

-Amplify webhook can be imported using a webhook ID, e.g.,
+Import Amplify webhook using a webhook ID.
+For example:

 ```
 $ terraform import aws_amplify_webhook.master a26b22a0-748b-4b57-b9a0-ae7e601fe4b1